MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-plan.md

 ## Ready to get started?

-To configure communication compliance for your Microsoft 365 organization, see [Configure communication compliance for Microsoft 365](communication-compliance-configure.md) or check out the [case study for Contoso](communication-compliance-case-study.md) and how they quickly configured a communication compliance policy to monitor for inappropriate content in Microsoft Teams, Exchange Online, and Yammer communications.
+To configure communication compliance for your Microsoft 365 organization, see [Configure communication compliance](communication-compliance-configure.md) or check out the [case study for Contoso](communication-compliance-case-study.md) and how they quickly configured a communication compliance policy to monitor for inappropriate content in Microsoft Teams, Exchange Online, and Yammer communications.